-Although federal loans offer more flexible repayment terms, a private student loan can help cover your school’s total cost of attendance if you’ve exhausted all other options.
+Although federal loans offer more flexible repayment terms, a private student loan can help cover your school’s total cost of attendance after you’ve hit the federal borrowing limit and exhausted all other options.

 Take advantage of our best student loan guide and find the best lenders to help meet your higher education goals.

 Our Top Picks For Best Student Loans

 - Sallie Mae – Best for Graduate Students and Non-degree Granting Schools

 - SoFi – Best for No Fees and Discounts

 - Ascent – Best for Borrowers Without a Cosigner

 Federal Student Loans

 Federal student loans are backed by the U.S. Department of Education and offer exclusive benefits and repayment options that are not available with private student loans.